Designing A Website Based On Human Behaviour

 2. Use Complementing Visuals

 An image can make any written matter more readable.
 Think about how kindergarteners had books with tonnes of pictures to grab their attention.
-Similarly, if coloured images accompany a website, it attracts more viewers than a web design failing to capture users attention.
+Similarly, if coloured images accompany a website, it attracts more viewers than a web design that fails to capture users’ attention.

 Additionally, a relevant image can boost the viewing rate by 94%.
 But that does not mean a web designer can carelessly use any image for its sake.
 If the design does not include suitable pictures, the website loses the effect it’s trying to create in the first place.
 Ultimately, viewers will get confused and lose trust.